ADStesting-test/CRISCO/README.md

 To re-run a safety-violation scenario:

 ``
-run reproduce_safety_violation.py in RACER, following the parameter: --r <your scenario description file name> --s <the safety-violation scenario name> --w <the re-run mechanism>
+run reproduce_safety_violation.py in CRISCO, following the parameter: --r <your scenario description file name> --s <the safety-violation scenario name> --w <the re-run mechanism>
 ``

 ``